 - Submission of the Comprehensive Plan Amendment to the Metropolitan Council and the receipt of formal notification from the Metropolitan Council that its review has been completed and approved. - 2.
 That the Applicant obtain Preliminary Plat approval from the City that meets the following: - a.
 Required densities of the Village Urban Low Density land use category. - b.
 Provides a sufficient Greenbelt Corridor as indicated in the Comprehensive Plan and approved by the City. - c.
-Provides a usable rear yard for lots in which the Northern Natural Gas Company Easement (Document 384029) ("Northern Easement") is located, as determined by the City; or receives approval from the City for required rear yards for lots in which the Northern Easement is located, in which building, creating, constructing, or allowing to be built any hard surface road, building, or other structure as well as altering the grade or permitting such alteration upon which Northern Natural Gas Company has reserved its Easement rights without the written consent of Northern. - d.
+Provides usable rear yards for lots in which the Northern Natural Gas Company Easement (Document 384029) ("Northern Easement") is located, as determined by the City by maintaining a 20 foot principal building rear yard setback from the Northern Natural Gas Company Easement. - d.
 All other applicable standards including but not limited to City Engineer Design Standards, Valley Branch Watershed District requirements, and zoning standards.

-NOW, THEREFORE, BE IT FURTHER RESOLVED, that the Lake Elmo City Council hereby authorizes and directs staff to submit a Comprehensive Plan amendment and MUSA expansion request consistent herewith to the Metropolitan Council for review and approval, contingent upon the City's preliminary approval of the plat based on the Concept Planned Unit Development Plan as proposed by the Applicant.
+NOW, THEREFORE, BE IT FURTHER RESOLVED, that the Lake Elmo City Council hereby authorizes and directs staff to submit a Comprehensive Plan amendment and MUSA expansion request consistent herewith to the Metropolitan Council for review and approval, contingent upon the City's preliminary approval of the plat based on the Subdivision Sketch Plan as proposed by the Applicant with Revision Date November 20, 2017.

-Passed and duly adopted this 21st day of November 2017, by the City Council of the City of I Lake Elmo, Minnesota.
+Passed and duly ad- opted this 16 o th day of January 2018, by the City C Council of the City o f Lake Elmo, Minnesota.